Calculating business rates

 Business rates are calculated using the same 'multiplier' throughout England, no matter which council is collecting it (except the City of London).

-For consistency, a revaluation is carried out every five years.
+For consistency, a revaluation is carried out every three years.
 It is to ensure that rateable values are consistent with current rental market conditions.

 The rateable value is multiplied by a value, known as the multiplier, to determine the business rates charge for the year (subject to some transitional arrangements which may be in place following each revaluation).